SAP HANA Migration: 3 Steps to a Successful Transition

 Internal competencies and preferences: If you’re currently using SLES or RHEL, you’ll need to weigh any potential benefits of switching against the convenience and cost benefits of staying with a trusted system.

 Features: SLES has several essential differentiators.
-As Protera President and CTO Patrick Osterhaus points out in our LB Foster Case Study, SLES is tightly integrated with SAP, and backed by a tight relationship between the two companies, making it the preferred platform for SAP HANA and S/4HANA.
+As Protera founder and board member Patrick Osterhaus points out in our LB Foster Case Study, SLES is tightly integrated with SAP, and backed by a tight relationship between the two companies, making it the preferred platform for SAP HANA and S/4HANA.

 Additionally, “the SUSE Linux Enterprise Live Patching capability is a clear differentiator,” said Osterhaus.
 While other OS’s typically require downtime to apply a patch or upgrade to the kernel, SLES Live Patching lets users patch their Linux kernel while the system is running.